 As good as some of those Pinots were—the 1981 Belvedere Winery bottling being perhaps the finest of that era—it would take another generation and the wholesale replanting of the area to better clones to raise the level of quality.
 Moreover, even as Carneros has gained, other coastal areas along the Pacific have risen to the occasion with this grape, which is enjoying a groundswell of appreciation.

-Di Rosa’s home and property are now part of the Di Rosa Preserve, a great nature preserve and exhibit, with some 2,000 pieces of art, and a few personal favorites, including Rhinocar, which I once helped him push into a nearby garage when it started raining during one of his parties.
+Di Rosa’s home and property are now part of the di Rosa preserve, a great nature preserve and exhibit, with some 2,000 pieces of art, and a few personal favorites, including David Best's Rhinocar, which I once helped di Rosa push into a nearby garage when it started raining during one of his parties.
 (He was afraid the glue on its ornaments might melt.)
 The phone at the preserve is the same one he used at his residence.
 He may no longer be there to answer it, but I still know what he would be drinking with dinner tonight.

 Dan Gustafson — Sonoma, CA — October 13, 2010 9:41pm ET